ellemouton/website/content/posts/ark-part-1.md

 Unrolling a connector works just like unrolling a VTXO.
-If the operator ever needs a particular connector on-chain, it broadcasts the chain of transactions running from the commitment transaction down to the leaf it wants: ctx, then con1, then con5.
+If the operator ever needs a particular connector on-chain, it broadcasts the chain of transactions running from the commitment transaction down to the leaf it wants: `ctx`, then `con1`, then `con5`.

 ![](/ark/connector-unrolled.png#center)

 Which brings us back to the forfeit transaction, and now we can look at it properly.
-It has two inputs: vtx_a:0, the VTXO being given up, spent via its collaborative path, and con1:0, the connector leaf.
+It has two inputs: `vtx_a:0`, the VTXO being given up, spent via its collaborative path, and `con1:0`, the connector leaf.
 Its single output pays the value of the old VTXO across to the operator.

 ![](/ark/forfeit-tx-structure.png#center)